pablotoledom/ESP32-CAM-car-server/README.md

 ## Licence 📄

-This project is under the Apache License, Version 2.0 - see the [LICENCIA.md](LICENSE.md) file for details.
+This project is under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.